 But the good so much outweighs the bad.

 Okay, I think that was enough fangirling for the next few months... phew

 Oh and in case you don't know what the hell scrivener is, here's a pretty little link.

 Scrivener - They have a 30 day trial for free

 (No, I don't earn any money if you click that link, and no, I don't know the people behind or anything.
 I really REALLY just like this product, and maybe you will too)

 A writer's life

 This is the blog where a slightly crazy author writes rambling posts about everything and nothing.
-There are posts about cooking, books, and movies.
-There's funny stuff, videos, and music.
-And sometimes there's even snippets, updates on books and other interesting reader stuff.
-Because if nothing else, this writer's life is never boring.
+There's posts about my books, writing and social media.
+Posts about cooking and reviews.
+And there's posts about life.